Diocese of Cleveland: 1945 to 1980

 In November 1968, Issenmann asked all adults attending mass in the diocese to sign petitions of support for Humanae vitae, Pope Paul VI's 1969 encyclical against artificial birth control.
 Issenmann was the only bishop in the country to make that request of parishioners. issenmann retired in 1974 due to poor health.
-Pope John Paul II in 1974 named Auxiliary Bishop James Hickey of the Diocese of Saginaw as the new bishop of Cleveland.
+Pope Paul VI in 1974 named Auxiliary Bishop James Hickey of the Diocese of Saginaw as the new bishop of Cleveland.
 Six years later, in 1980, the pope named him as archbishop of the Archdiocese of Washington.

 1980 to present

 John Paul II appointed Auxiliary Bishop Anthony Pilla to replace Hickey as bishop of Cleveland in 1980.
 In 2005, 36 lay members of the diocese sued Pilla, accusing him of allowing $2 million in diocesan funds to be stolen.
 The judge dismissed the lawsuit, saying that the plaintiffs did not have the legal standing to sue in this case.
 After 26 years as bishop, Pilla resigned in 2006.

-On April 5, 2006, Pope Benedict XVI named Auxiliary Bishop Richard Lennon of the Archdiocese of Boston as the tenth bishop of the Diocese of Cleveland.
-In May 2008, the now retired Pilla testified for the prosecution in the embezzlement trial of Joseph Smith, the assistant treasurer for the Diocese of Cleveland.
-Smith had been accused of stealing $784,000 from the diocese through a kickback scheme with an accomplice.
-Smith's lawyers claimed that Pilla and other diocesan clergy were guilty of that theft.
-Pilla said that in 2004 he had received an anonymous letter accusing Smith of theft.
-After meeting with Pilla, Smith went on administrative lead and later resigned.
-In his testimony, Pilla praised Smith and said that he left the financial management of the diocese up to him.
-Smith was acquitted of embezzlement, but convicted of tax evasion; he received one year in prison.
+In 2004, Pilla received an anonymous letter accusing Joseph Smith, the assistant treasurer for the diocese, of theft.
+After meeting with Pilla, the bishop put Smith administrative leave; Smith later resigned his position.
+In 2005, 36 parishioners sued the diocese, claiming that Smith and two other diocesan officials had diverted $2 million of diocese funds to their own businesses.

+On April 5, 2006, Pope Benedict XVI named Auxiliary Bishop Richard Lennon of the Archdiocese of Boston as the tenth bishop of Cleveland.

+In August 2007, Smith and Anton Zgoznik, a consultant hired by the diocese, were charged with 17 counts of money laundering and tax evasion.
+Smith steered contracts worth $17.5 to Zgonik, who gave Smith kickbacks of $784,000.
+Zgoznik was convicted in October 2007 of conspiracy to commit mail fraud and mail fraud.
+In December 2008, Smith was acquitted of embezzlement, but convicted of tax evasion; he received one year in federal prison.

+In 2009, the diocese announced the closing or merging of 52 parishes, due to the shortage of priests, the migration of Catholics to the suburbs, and the financial difficulties of some parishes.
+The diocese also closed or merged several number of parish schools.
+The hardest hit were urban parishes in Cleveland, Akron, Lorain, and Elyria.
+Parishioners from 13 urban parishes appealed Lennon's action to the Congregation for the Clergy in Rome.
+In 2012, the Congregation for the Clergy overturned all 13 closings because Lennon did not follow proper procedure or canon law.
 Lennon resigned in 2016 due to poor health.

 Pope Francis in 2017 appointed Auxiliary Bishop Nelson J. Perez of the Diocese of Rockville Centre to replace Lennon.
 Three years later, the pope name Perez as archbishop of the Archdiocese of Philadelphia.
-The current bishop of Cleveland is Bishop Edward C. Malesic of the Diocese of Steubenville, named by Francis in 2020.
+As of 2023, the current bishop of Cleveland is Bishop Edward C. Malesic of the Diocese of Greensburg, named by Francis in 2020.